YanZehong/dart/README.md

 All code *and* models are released under the Apache 2.0 license.
 See the `LICENSE` file for more information.

+#### I am getting out-of-memory errors, what is wrong?
+All experiments in the paper were fine-tuned on a GPU/GPUs, which has 40GB of device RAM.
+Therefore, when using a GPU with 12GB - 16GB of RAM, you are likely to encounter out-of-memory issues if you use the same hyperparameters described in the paper.

 ## Citation